 The receipt of a lease surrender payment by a landlord in the business of leasing is a normal incident of that business.
-Such a receipt will therefore constitute gross income within section CD 3 as an amount derived from any business.
+Such a receipt will therefore constitute income within section CB 1(1) as an amount derived from a business.
 The only exception to this is where the surrender payment is received in respect of a lease that is of such significance to the landlord's business that it constitutes a structural asset.
 This will be a question of fact in the particular circumstances of each case.

-Although the Ruling deals only with the receipt of a lease surrender payment by a landlord in the business of leasing, it should be noted that the fact that a lease surrender payment is received by a landlord who is not in the business of leasing will not automatically exclude that payment from the landlord's gross income.
+Although the Ruling deals only with the receipt of a lease surrender payment by a landlord in the business of leasing, it should be noted that the fact that a lease surrender payment is received by a landlord who is not in the business of leasing will not automatically exclude that payment from the landlord's income.
 It will still be necessary to consider whether the payment is to be included as a revenue amount on some other basis, such as on the basis that the amount arose from an adventure in the nature of trade.
 Equally, the receipt could be a normal incident of some other business activity of the recipient and thus a revenue receipt.
+If the lease surrender payment is simply a lump sum payment to reflect lost rent, it is likely that it would be a revenue receipt.